nmcli-radio

 all

-Applies the command to all wireless radio types (Wi-Fi, WWAN, Bluetooth).
+Applies the operation to all available wireless radios: Wi-Fi, WWAN, and Bluetooth.

 wifi